 - 2 cups cooked quinoa (from about 3/4 cup dry quinoa - but I usually cook more and save the extra for another dish or to have on hand)

-- 1 heaping cup shredded cheese (see notes)
+- 1 heaping cup cheddar cheese, shredded (mozzarella works, too)

 - 2 large eggs